bottlepy/bottle/docs/tutorial_app.rst

 .. rubric:: Install Bottle

 Assuming that a fairly new installation of Python (version 3.10 or higher) is used, only Bottle needs to be installed in addition to that.
 Bottle has no other dependencies than Python itself.
-Following the recommended best-pratice for Python and installing Python modules, let's create a venv_ first and install Bottle inside the venv.
+Following the recommended best-practice for Python and installing Python modules, let's create a venv_ first and install Bottle inside the venv.
 Open the directory of choice where the venv should be created and execute the following commands:

 .. code::